tedious/www.stashphp.com/Basics.rst

 Manipulating Data is done through the Item class.
 Six functions do the bulk of the work:

-* *get()* - Returns data that was previously stored, or null if nothing stored.
+* *get()* - Returns data that was previously stored, or null if nothing is stored.
 (Since it is possible to store null values it is very important not to rely on a null return to check for a cache miss.)

 * *isHit()* - Returns true if fresh data is present; returns false if no data is stored or the data is stale.